nuntax/zagreus/README.md

 ### Threading
 Multiple improvements to the way the server is utilizing threads.
 ## Building
-Clone the project `https://github.com/nuntax/zagreus.git` with its submodules.\n Dependency management is currently being done with vcpkg.
+Clone the project `https://github.com/nuntax/zagreus.git` with its submodules.<br/>
+Dependency management is currently being done with vcpkg.
 Detours and nlhomanm/json arent in the project but instead managed through vcpkg.
 You can find a tutorial on how to use vcpkg [here](https://vcpkg.io/en/getting-started).<br/>